appserver-io/fastcgi/README.md

 License
 =======
-Crunch\RDF is licensed under the MIT License.
+This library is licensed under the MIT License.
 See the LICENSE file for details.
-By contributing you accept, that the contribution itself becomes part of this project and covered by the MIT License.
-No CLA.